Moran Michel: Political protest activity

 In August 2025, Michel announced her joining the Democratic Party and her candidacy for the party's primaries ahead of the upcoming legislative election.
+In The Democrats primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Michel came in at number twenty one on the slate.

 Advocacy

 In 1995, Michel was sexually assaulted by a diving instructor during advanced training.
 Two years later, after it became clear that other women and girls had been assaulted by the same instructor in the past, she filed an official complaint with the police.
 Michel served as a key witness in the trial.
 In 2001, the attacker was sentenced to nine months in prison.
 His appeal was rejected.
 With the rise of the Me Too movement, she became publicly active on the issue.

 In August 2020, after a gang rape in Eilat, she was part of a group of women who initiated demonstrations across the country and formed the basis for the establishment of the "Women Building an Alternative" movement.

 Media career

 Michel is the editor-in-chief of a series of docu-series with a political and historical slant.
 Among the series: